StratosphereLabs/stratosphere-ui/src/components/Form/FormTextarea.md

 - `color?: string`:
   The color variant to use for the input field.
 If not specified, the color will be set to 'ghost'.
 - `controllerProps?: Omit<UseControllerProps<Values>, 'name'>`:
-  Props to be passed to the `useController` hook from react-hook-form.
+  Props to be passed to the `useController` hook from `react-hook-form`.
 - `hideErrorMessage?: boolean`:
   If true, the error message will not be displayed even if an error is present.
 - `inputClassName?: string`: